Note: This post was created in collaboration with Vitabiotics

 It’s hard to find an area of the UK as dog-friendly as Brighton and Hove, so this city is a must-visit spot if you’re looking to explore the country with your pooch.
 From beaches to pubs, bars and hotels, you and your dog are most likely to be welcome in all this places and many more!

 Must-See: If you’re in the area, don’t forget to take your dog for a stroll along Saltdean beach.
-However, it’s important to remember that dogs are only allowed on this beach between 1st May to 30th September.
+However, it’s important to remember that dogs are not allowed on this beach between 1st May to 30th September.